shubham-tyagi/Adapt-Stage2-DotNet/README.md

 # Adapt-Stage2-DotNet
-This repository contains all the solution of the programming assignment of adapt training stage 2 All the answers would be in a file called program.cs
+This Repository Contains the coding Solution of the Adapt training DotNet Module